A functional spatial autoregressive model using signatures: The signatures-based spatial autoregressive model

-Due to the infinite dimension of the signatures, $\rho_0$, $\alpha_0$, $Sig(\theta^*)$ and $\sigma_0^2$ cannot be directly estimated from (\ref{LK}).
+Due to the infinite dimension of the signatures, $\rho^*$, $\alpha^*$, the coefficients $\beta_{(i_1, \dots, i_d)}^*$ and $\sigma^{2*}$ cannot be directly estimated.
 To solve this problem, we propose in this section a first strategy of estimation based on truncated signatures and a penalized (ridge) regression similarly to \cite{fermanian2022functional}.